jlries61/SPM_Model_Database/README.md

 The intent is to create a set of Perl scripts to perform the functions above, easing the task of tracking the models built in the course of a project.
 PostgreSQL was selected as the database engine has having the power and flexibility to perform the tasks required.

+## Legalities
+The scripts and documents included in this package are under copyright, but distributed under the terms of the GNU General Public License version 3, or at the recipient's option, any later version.
+See the file LICENSE in this repository for details.

 ## Prerequisites
 * Perl 5.
 The minimum version used for testing thus far is 5.28.2, but the language is intended to be generic.
 * PostgreSQL.
 The system is being developed with version 11.4, but older ones will probably work.